 Cytoscape's intuitive graphical user interface is useful for interactive network data integration, analysis, and visualization.
 It provides great features for exploratory data analysis, but what happens if you have hundreds of data files or need to ask someone to execute your data analysis workflows?
 It is virtually impossible to apply the same operations to hundreds of networks manually using a GUI.
 More importantly, although you can save your results as session files, you cannot save your workflows if you perform your data analysis with point-and-click GUI operations.
-Cytoscape has several options that support scripting and automating your workflows: Commands and RESTful API.
+Cytoscape has several options that support automating your workflows, all under the umbrella of Cytoscape Automation:

-The Command feature allows you to script a number of Cytoscape commands and menu items, and commands can have parameter values that would normally be provided by a user via Cytoscape dialog box.
+The Commands feature allows you to script a sequence of Cytoscape commands and menu items, where commands can have parameter values that would normally be provided by a user via a Cytoscape dialog box.
 For example, session open file="C:\myfile.cys" loads a session from a file similarly to the File | Open menu item.
+Commands may resolve to Cytoscape core functions or automation-enabled apps installed in Cytoscape.
 You can create a command script file that Cytoscape can execute via the Tools | Execute Command File menu item or on the Cytoscape command line at startup.

-The RESTful API feature allows you to access Cytoscape from a separate application, thereby orchestrating Cytoscape operations from that application.
-The application may be written in a general programming language (e.g., Python) that keeps its own data structures, performs complex flow control, or directly manipulates Cytoscape nodes, edges, attributes, and visual styles.
+The CyREST API feature allows you to access Cytoscape from a separate application, thereby orchestrating Cytoscape operations via HTTP-based REST calls.
+Your workflows can execute either Commands or Functions in this way.

-The Command feature is useful for executing sequences of commands, whereas the RESTful API feature is useful when Cytoscape is to be used as a service relative to an application.
+Automation applications may be written in a general programming language that keeps its own data structures, performs complex flow control, or directly manipulates Cytoscape nodes, edges, attributes, and visual styles.
+For R and Python, we provide language-specific interface libraries (e.g., r2cytoscape and py2cytoscape) that present Cytoscape Automation in language-friendly terms, and call Cytoscape and apps via the CyREST interface.

-Commands
+25.2 Commands

 Commands is the built-in Cytoscape feature to automate your workflow as simple script.
-You can learn more about this feature in this section:
+You can learn more about Commands in the Command Tool section.